leenathomas01/hyperloop-fxso/07_experiments.md

 **Hypothesis:** Agents interacting via simple overlap-based coupling — with no explicit message passing — can self-organize into coherent shared trajectories under noise and internal dynamics.
 Coherence is a function of coupling strength relative to noise, not of any pre-programmed coordination.

+This is not a synchronization model; agents are not forced into identical states, but may form structured, partially aligned trajectories.

 **What this tests:** A minimal instantiation of the FXSO hypothesis: that coupling via shared state space is sufficient to produce coordinated structure without discrete communication.
 This bridges Experiment 2 (propagation regimes) and Experiment 6 (self-refinement) — it is the most visceral, visualizable entry point in the set.
 If coherence does not emerge from overlap alone, the field-coupling framing needs additional mechanisms before it can support the rest of the framework.

 **Setup:**